ElektraInitiative/libelektra/src/tools/website/README.md

-# Elektra REST Frontend
+# Elektra's Website

 ## Introduction

-This document aims to provide information about Elektra’s `@tool@`, which is the frontend of the `website-backend` allowing for search and sharing of configuration snippets.
+This document aims to provide information about how to build Elektra’s Website,
-Besides that functionality, the frontend also contains the Elektra website.

 ## Design and Structure